,

 Science at Markington School

-The National Currilum for science outlines the content that must be taught for children in years 1-6, (with objectives assigned to individual year groups), and the Early Years Framework outlines the curriculum content for Nursery and Reception aged children.
+At Markington Primary School we have created a bespoke and effective science curriculum that follows The National Curriculum for science for children in years 1-6, (with objectives assigned to individual year groups), and use Development Matters to inform our Early Years Framework for Nursery and Reception aged children to 'Understand the World' around them.

-We aim to teach children how science plays a vital role in our past, present and future, and encourage children to be aspirational and explore different aspects of science in the world of work.
+We aim to teach children how science plays a vital role in our past, present and future.
+Our curriculum features scientists and engineers that have made a significant contribution to science and the impact this has on our everyday lives.
+We encourage children to be aspirational and explore different aspects of science in future careers knowing that science is crucial for our economic, environmental and social development.

 Light